taha1048/Data-Cleaning-Transformation/README.md

 3. Fixing typos and incosistent entries
 4. Deleting useless rows & columns

+---
+### Dataset

+The dataset used in this project can be found on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data).

+---

 ## First let's have a closer look at the data and we will check each column individually later.